ethereum/trin/book/src/developers/core_concepts/finding_peers.md

 ### Part 1: NAT detection

-Alice can suspect that she is behind a NAT probabalitically.
+Alice can suspect that she is behind a NAT probabilistically.
 If 2 minutes after connecting with a bootnode, no strangers (like Charlie) have reached out, a NAT is likely.